 Eating Disorders, Running, & Period Loss

 A coach from the University of Texas A&M at Corpus Christi called me one afternoon, and after the obligatory inquiries about my latest races and school, he got down to business.
 "I have to ask you," he said, "if your menstrual cycle is regular?
 I've found that many of our girls lose their cycle and it's a precursor to injury.
 We take measures to ensure our team stays healthy so they can perform their best."
-I told him my period was anything but regular, and he assured me that, should I choose to run for him, the team doctor would help me regulate my period through proper nutrition and supplementation.
+I told him my period was anything but regular, and he assured me that, should I choose to run for him, the team doctor would help me regulate my period through proper nutrition, supplementation, and blood testing if necessary.
 He drew a parallel between running, eating disorders, menstruation, and injury that was entirely uncomfortable for 17 year-old me, likely because it struck so close to home.

 Eating disorders are not uncommon in the running community.
 In 2007, researchers at the Norwegian School of Sports Sciences found that about 47 percent of elite female athletes in sports that “emphasized leanness” had clinically diagnosed eating disorders compared with 21 percent of women who were not elite athletes.